-From Year 1 children take part in whole class reading sessions.
-From September 2020, these sessions are planned by teachers using ‘Vipers’ for comprehension.
+From Year 1, children take part in whole class reading sessions.
+Since September 2020, these sessions are planned by teachers using ‘Vipers’ for comprehension.
 This is embedded throughout school.
-This approach teaches the skills of Vocabulary, Inference, Prediction, Explanation, Retrieval, Sequencing (KS1)and Summarising (KS2).
+This approach teaches the skills of Vocabulary, Inference, Prediction, Explanation, Retrieval, Sequencing (KS1) and Summarising (KS2).

 Progression throughout school

 We follow the Floppy’s Phonics scheme to teach synthetic phonics in Early Years and Key Stage 1.
 When children enter Reception, they quickly learn the letters (codes) that represent the first set of sounds.
 Children learn to blend these sounds to read simple words and as soon as they are confident, children apply their blending skills to read books independently.
 We use Oxford Reading Tree for our core reading scheme throughout school.
 These include decodable books for our early readers so that when they read them, both at home and at school, they are immediately successful; develop fluency and enjoyment of reading.
 Children are taught to recognise ‘Tricky Words’ as part of their phonics programme.
 Children are taught to read these words by sight to improve their fluency when reading.

 As children move through Reception and Year 1, they are taught letters and groups of letters to represent all 44 sounds.
 Children’s developing phonic knowledge is assessed regularly and children who are falling behind are given 1:1 intervention in order to help them keep up with their peers.
 Phonics groups are reviewed regularly to make sure that children are receiving a phonics programme that is appropriate for their needs.